sargeschultz11/fallout4-modding-docs/index.md

 Welcome to the **Fallout 4 Modding Documentation Hub**.

-This is a clean test of the Hacker theme.

 ## Why You’re Here
 - To mod Fallout 4.
 - To get resources.